 Dinner: Salads, rolls, etc. are not to be taken away for consumption at other meals.
 Seconds and/or leftovers, if available, are provided only after 7:30 pm.
 If you have leftovers at dinner, please use your own containers.

 Breakfast: Guests are welcome at breakfast.
-Breakfast tickets are available for purchase from the Green College Office.
-Alternatively, cash (exact change) may be used for walk-in tickets.
+Cash (exact change) may be used for walk-in tickets.
 Please leave the ticket or cash in the jar in the Servery.
+Guests may also pay at the Servery during the dinner service the night before with Visa/Mastercard/Debit.

 Dinner: Guests are also welcome at dinner, requiring a dinner reservation to be placed by noon on the business day prior to the day you and your guest wish to dine.
 For Sunday and Monday nights, reservations must be made by noon on Friday.
-The guest meal can be paid for either by a dinner ticket purchased from the Green College Office, or by cash at the Servery counter.
-At the meal, please give the ticket or the cash to the server when they check your reservation.
+The guest meal can be paid for by cash at the Servery counter, or by card (Visa/Mastercard/Debit).

 Flexible Dining Options